 Failure to Meet Committee Obligations: Non-Executive Councillors

-4.17 Councillors must be appointed to at least 1 standing Council committee at all times.

-(a) The stipend of a will be reduced by \$50 where they are not named to at least one committee.
+- 4.17 Councillors must be appointed to at least 1 Council committees at all times. - (b) The stipend of a will be reduced by \$50 where they are not named to at least one committee.

 Appeals